Aditya99111/folder-cleaner/README.md

 # folder-cleaner
-This will help u clear your clutter in a specific folder just download this in the folder which u want to organize.......
+This will help u clear your clutter in a specific folder just download this in the folder which u want to organize....... and if you have any doubt feel free to comment,and if u like it don't forget to star ,thanks:)